 Get your vegetable beds ready by removing all the weeds, roots and all, before the weather warms up and then digging in compost.
-You can improve the soil in the rest of garden removing all the weeds and spreading manure and compost over beds, then forking it into the ground.
+You can improve the soil in the rest of your garden by removing all the weeds and spreading manure and compost over beds, then forking it into the ground.

 Sprinkle slow release fertiliser around the base of flowering shrubs and roses and top dress fruit bushes and trees with continuous release, potassium-rich fertiliser to feed for the season.
-Also, mulch your fruit trees with manure or compost but be careful not to mound the mulch around up the trunk.
+Also, mulch your fruit trees with manure or compost but be careful not to mound the mulch around the trunk.

 Build raised beds before the growing season starts – raised beds allow you to make an early start as the soil warms up more quickly and will also drain better.
 These and vegetable tables are great alternatives if you have clay soil or limited space.